MPLS LSP Ping

 /terminal-type Set terminal type

-/vrf Select VPN routing/forwarding instance
+/vrf Select VPN routing/forwarding

 <0-65535> Port number